Blog

 You can find many, many smart cities that share a common architecture.
 They have one or many sensors producing data.
 And this data needs to be processed in real time to provide insights, either to take action or to predict trends.

-Let me introduce you to the fascinating work we’re doing in the Swiss city of Geneva, partnering with Securaxis, who provide sound analytics for smart cities, HEPIA, Geneva’s university of landscape, engineering and architecture, and HEG, the city’s school of business administration.
-In the context of the MEDInA project, we’re using the Securaxis SONAL machine learning app to measure sound so we can monitor and categorise traffic.
+Let me introduce you to the fascinating work we’re doing in the Swiss city of Geneva, partnering HEPIA, Geneva’s university of landscape, engineering and architecture, and HEG, the city’s school of business administration.
+In the context of the MEDInA project, we’re using a machine learning app to measure sound so we can monitor and categorise traffic.
 We’re also using cameras and more machine learning from HEG to understand traffic lanes.
 Combined, this provides valuable real-time insights into traffic flow and helps to control street lighting to provide safer streets while saving energy.

 Another example comes from the gorgeous Italian City of Florence where, in the context of the ELASTIC project, with partners such as Thales providing smart sensors for transportation, Barcelona Supercomputing Center, ICE and Ikerlan, we are providing a range of new services on the city’s tram network.
 One of these services is predictive maintenance – we use laser scanners on the rails to monitor rail profile degradation to predict the need for maintenance operations.
 Another is synchronisation of traffic intersections to favour public transport traffic while minimising impact on all other traffic.
 And a third is providing proactive driver assistance with real-time emergency alerts in case of intrusion onto the tram path.